mk-fg/games/factorio/Moon_Logic/FAQ.md

 When you specify e.g. "signal-A", it will be matched for first type in this order: virtual, fluid, item.

 Using same-name signals with different types is not supported, but if there's a legit use-case for it, maybe leave a comment somewhere, and see also ["Same signal names with diff type in Attach Notes mod" thread](https://mods.factorio.com/mod/Moon_Logic/discussion/601dc6dd84b410248ac51690) about it.

 I'm not aware of any mod creating such duplicate signal names atm.
-[Attach Notes](https://mods.factorio.com/mod/attach-notes) technically does it, but only with hidden items, which are not exposed as signals in combinators anyway.
+[Attach Notes](https://mods.factorio.com/mod/attach-notes) technically does it, but only with hidden items, which are not exposed as selectable circuit network signals anyway.

 ----------